necopinus/necopinus.xyz/newsletters/2016-09-05-a-matter-of-intense-but-mostly-theoretical-debate.md

 I have to admit to being somewhat ambivalent about this recommendation myself.
 The concept of the Anthropocene has significant utility, but I worry about the hubris of elevating our current crises to the level of geologic event.
 The human world is changing rapidly right now, and it's unclear to me that there will not be even "better" indicators of humanity's global impact in the future.

-To define the Anthropocene now seems to imply a belief that humanity is on track to resolve the crises that ushered it in...
-A belief for which there seems, at the present moment, little evidence.
+To define the Anthropocene now seems to imply a belief that humanity is on track to resolve the crises that ushered it in… A belief for which there seems, at the present moment, little evidence.

 * [Anthropocene (Wikipedia)](https://en.wikipedia.org/wiki/Anthropocene)
 * [WIPP Exhibit: Message to 12,000 A.D.](https://wipp.info/)